 Where you have applied for and been granted an extension of your registration period, you may re-register upon payment of the appropriate fee.
-You may not re-register after your expected completion date unless this has been agreed by the designated committee or equivalent.
+You may not re-register after your expected completion date unless this has been agreed by the Personal Circumstances Panel or equivalent.